corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/approving-or-rejecting-redemption-requests.md

    * **Token symbol:** A symbol for the token definition; normally the [three-letter ISO-4217 code](https://en.wikipedia.org/wiki/ISO_4217) for the currency; for example, *AED*.
    * **Amount:** The number of tokens to be redeemed.
    * **Requester:** The entity making the redemption request.
-   * **Last Updated:** The date and time at which the redemption request was last updated.
+   * **Last updated:** The date and time at which the redemption request was last updated.

 2. Click the relevant redemption request.